 Luckily for Shawn, Stone Cold’s coronation went as planned.

 Michaels took off for a few years after this match to heal and find himself while the era of Austin officially set off into the stratosphere.
 Meanwhile, Undertaker unwrapped his wrists and carried on with his business as normal.

 Shawn Michaels and His Return to Wrestling in 2002

 Most of us know the story by now of how Shawn Michaels found God and overcame his drug habit.
 By 2002, he returned to the ring full time.

 In what was supposed to be only a one-match affair turned into eight more years in the company, which firmly secured his place in the conversation of the greatest in-ring performers of all time.

 At the time, however, many were still skeptical over whether or not Michaels had actually turned over a new leaf or if he would relapse back to his past behaviors when he wanted an advantage in the company.

-Shawn Michaels had, in fact, become a changed man, and he and Undertaker were the reigning elders in the back, leading the locker room as the only two members of the roster who were there on the first episode of Monday Night Raw.
+In fact, Shawn Michaels had become a changed man, and he and Undertaker were the reigning elders in the back, leading the locker room as the only two members of the roster who were there on the first episode of Monday Night Raw.
 Not only that, they were both enjoying the second primes of their career.